kr0niker/poker/README.md

-# Welcome to the big bot poker tournament!!!
+# Welcome to the big bot poker tournament!

 ![](./robots.png)